Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 When is Oktoberfest in Munich?

 Munich’s Oktoberfest traditionally starts in late September and runs until early October.
-In 2024, Oktoberfest will be held from September 21 – October 6.
+In 2025, Oktoberfest will be held from September 19 to October 4, 2026.

-The festival starts with the Mayor of Munich tapping the first keg during the opening ceremony in the Schottenhamel tent.
+The festival begins with the Mayor of Munich tapping the first keg during the opening ceremony in the Festhalle Schottenhamel at noon on September 19, 2026.

 To avoid huge crowds, consider attending on weekdays or during family days, which offer a more relaxed atmosphere.

 Family days are offered twice during Oktoberfest.
-On those days, discounts are offered for children and families until 7:00 p.m.
+On those days, discounts are provided for children and families until 7:00 p.m.

 Reservations and Costs of Oktoberfest